bragradon/lc0-nps-tuner/README.md

 # lc0-nps-tuner
-A parameter CLOP runner for the LeelaZero chess engine
+A parameter tuner for the LeelaZero chess engine

 ## Story behind this program
 My father has always been an avid computer chess fan.